-The VERITAS Clustering Functionality for VxVM and VERITAS Cluster File System 4.0 features of VERITAS Storage Foundation 4.0 for Cluster File System and Cluster File System HA allow you to share data within a cluster.
+The VERITAS Clustering Functionality for VxVM and VERITAS Cluster File System features of VERITAS Storage Foundation for Cluster File System and Cluster File System HA allow you to share data within a cluster.
 The HA version uses VERITAS Cluster Server to allow you to configure automated application and storage failover to provide continuous availability of service.

-Note The Cached Quick I/O and QuickLog features are not supported for use with VERITAS Cluster File System 4.0.
-However, Quick I/O is supported for use with VERITAS Cluster File System 4.0.
+Note The Cached Quick I/O and QuickLog features are not supported for use with VERITAS Cluster File System.
+The Cached Quick I/O, Quick I/O and QuickLog features are not supported at all on the Linux platform.